-Forensic neuropsychology is a subspecialty of clinical neuropsychology.
-The assessments, findings of facts, and conclusions of a forensic neuropsychological evaluation are usually intended to be used in a forensic (legal) setting.
+Forensic neuropsychology is a branch of clinical neuropsychology.
+The assessments, findings of facts, and conclusions of a forensic neuropsychological evaluation are usually intended to be used in a forensic, that is, legal, setting.

-The primary responsibility of a forensic neuropsychologist is to provide information based on scientifically-validated neuropsychological principles and clinical treatment that is pertinent to answer critical legal questions.
+A forensic neuropsychologist provides information based on scientifically validated neuropsychological principles and clinical treatment as it relates to critical legal questions.
 In forensic neuropsychology, specialists are not just concerned with whether the patient has a dysfunction, but whether the dysfunction resulted from an issue under consideration in a legal matter such as a criminal proceeding or an employment dispute.

-Although Forensic Neuropsychology is relatively new, the field of forensic neuropsychology has grown significantly in the past 20 years.
+Although forensic neuropsychology is a relatively new field, it has grown significantly in the past decades.
 Neuropsychological testimony is well-accepted in the courts throughout the United States.
 In fact, our Chicago-area psychologists have, on many occasions, offered expert testimony in the court of law.

 - Mood disorders